FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 		log.Fatal(err)
 	}

-If there are no errors, the Entry will be included in the current 10 minute Entry Block for the specified chain.
-After the end of the current 10 minutes the Entry Block containing the Entry will be hashed and included into the Directory Block which will be anchored into the Bitcoin Blockchain.
+If there are no errors, the Entry will be included in the current 10 minute Entry Block for the specified Chain.
+After the end of the current 10 minutes the Entry Block containing the Entry will be hashed and included into the Directory Block which will then be anchored into the Bitcoin Blockchain.

 Creating a new Factom Chain
 ---
 A new Factom Chain is created by constructing an Entry to be the first Entry of the new Chain, then constructing the Chain from the Entry.
-The Chain is then commited and revealed to the Factom network.
+The Chain is then Commited and Revealed to the Factom network.

 	package main